Mushfiqur Rahim: Captaincy

-Mushfiqur (2009-2011)Rahim was appointed vice-captain for Bangladesh's tour of Zimbabwe in August 2009.
+Rahim was appointed vice-captain for Bangladesh's tour of Zimbabwe in August 2009.
 The position was vacated as the previous holder, Shakib Al Hasan, was filling-in as captain for the injured Mashrafe Mortaza.
 Bangladesh won the five match ODI series 4–1.
-In the final ODI, Mushfiqur Rahim scored 98 runs, beating his previous highest score in list A matches of 58, to help his team to victory.
-With 169 runs in the series at an average of 56.33, Mushfiqur Rahim finished the tour as Bangladesh's fourth-highest run scorer.
+In the final ODI, Rahim scored 98 runs, beating his previous highest score in list A matches of 58, to help his team to victory.
+With 169 runs in the series at an average of 56.33, Rahim finished the tour as Bangladesh's fourth-highest run scorer.